DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Experimental Details

 We note that for all these baselines we have used the default hyperparameters unless specified differently below.
 Modifying some of these hyperparameters (for example the scoring method's exhaustiveness) will change the runtime and performance tradeoffs (e.g., if the searching routine is left running for longer then better poses are likely to be found), however, we leave these analyses to future work.

-\textbf{SMINA} \citep{koes2013smina} improves Autodock Vina with a new scoring-function and user friendliness.
+\textbf{SMINA} \citep{koes2013smina} improves Autodock Vina with a new scoring-function and user-friendliness.
 The default parameters were used with the exception of setting \texttt{--num\_modes 10}.
 To define the search box, we use the automatic box creation option around the receptor with the default buffer of 4\AA{} on all 6 sides.

 \textbf{GNINA} \citep{mcnutt2021gnina} builds on SMINA by additionally using a learned 3D CNN for scoring.
 The default parameters were used with the exception of setting \texttt{--num\_modes 10}.
 To define the search box, we use the automatic box creation option around the receptor with the default buffer of 4\AA{} on all 6 sides.